 Places to Find Blue-Eyed Pitbull Puppies for Sale and Adoption

 If you are looking for a blue-eyed adult Pitbull, you will probably find it hard to find one because they are extremely rare.
-In fact, they are not often advertised because they are tagged as faulty because of their genes.
+In fact, they are not often advertised because they are considered to have faulty genes.

-You will come across Pitbull puppies with blue eyes, but they will eventually change their eye color once they matured.
+You may come across Pitbull puppies with blue eyes, but the chance that they will eventually change their eye color once they mature is quite high.

-- Bossy Kennels: Boss Kennels is one of the top breeders of Pitbulls in the U.S. They have given a home to numerous Pitties, and a lot of sports personalities have adopted from them.
-Their XL bullies have a muscular build, and they are trained and given the best care in their facility.
-You can ask them to ship the pup to your doorstep because they offer air shipping anywhere in the U.S.
+- Bossy Kennels – Bossy Kennels is one of the top breeders of Pitbulls in the United States.
+They have given a home to numerous Pitties, and a lot of sports personalities have adopted from them.
+Their XL bullies have muscular builds and are trained and given the best care in their facility.
+You can ask them to ship the pup to your doorstep because they offer air shipping anywhere in the country.

-- Big Gemini Kennels: Big Gemini Kennels offer XXL blue Pitbulls that came from a reputable bloodline.
+- Big Gemini Kennels – Big Gemini Kennels offer XXL blue Pitbulls that come from a reputable bloodline.
 Their facility is located in Southern California, so you can pay them a visit if you live near that area.
-You can request your pup to be trained because they have two dog trainers available to assist you.
+They also offer training for your dogs.

-- Manmade Kennels: Manmade Kennels has been breeding Pitbulls for over ten years.
-They encourage pet buyers to visit their facility, and consistently video call them to stay informed regarding their dogs’ status.
-Their facilities in the U.S. are located in Louisiana, California, Texas, Alabama, Delaware, and Mississippi.
+- Manmade Kennels – Manmade Kennels has been breeding Pitbulls for over ten years.
+They encourage pet buyers to visit their facility and consistently video call them to stay informed regarding their dogs’ status.
+Their facilities in the United States are located in Louisiana, California, Texas, Alabama, Delaware, and Mississippi.

 If you are more interested in adopting a blue-eyed Pitbull, you can take your chances and visit the following adoption and rescue centers:

-- Misspits Rescue: This is a foster-based rescue that promotes responsible dog ownership.
+- Misspits Rescue – Misspits is a foster-based rescue that promotes responsible dog ownership.
 They accept dogs from local owners and pet owners who can no longer look after their dogs.
 Pitbulls in their facility are given shots, neutered, and microchipped.
 They were also treated for any diseases and parasites before adoption.

-- Pit Bull Rescue Central: Pit Bull Rescue Central does not maintain a shelter, but they provide exposure to dogs who need new homes through their website.
-They are also advocates of breed education, so they train their volunteers on how to handle a Pitbull properly.
+- Pit Bull Rescue Central (PBRC) – Pit Bull Rescue Central does not maintain a shelter, but they provide exposure to dogs who need new homes through their website.
+They are also advocates of breed education, so they train their volunteers and potential adoptive furparents on how to handle Pitbulls properly.

-- Bobbie’s Pitbull Rescue and Sanctuary: This sanctuary was created in the year 2016, and its mission is to find permanent homes to Pitbulls after rescuing and rehabilitating them.
-They have specified on their website how you can adopt from their facility, including the requirements, policies, and fees, so if you are interested, visit their page.
+- Bobbie’s Pitbull Rescue and Sanctuary – This sanctuary was created in 2016, and its mission is to find permanent homes for Pitbulls after rescuing and rehabilitating them.
+Their website specifies how you can adopt from their facility, including the requirements, policies, and fees.

 Are Blue-Eyed Pitbulls More Aggressive?